mwhittaker/mwhittaker.github.io/_posts/2015-01-20-logical-clocks.md

 ---
 layout: post
-title: Logical Clocks
+title: Lamport's Logical Clocks
 ---

 Humans use physical time to order events.
 For example, we say that an event at 8:15 AM occurs before an event at 8:16 AM.
 In distributed systems, physical clocks are not always precise, so we can't rely on physical time to order events.
-Instead, we can use *logical clocks* to create a partial or total ordering of events in distributed systems.
+Instead, we can use *logical clocks* to create a partial or total ordering of events.
 This article explores the concept and [an implementation][mwhittaker-clocks] of the logical clocks invented by Leslie Lamport in his seminal paper [Time, Clocks, and the Ordering of Events in a Distributed System][lamport-paper].

-# Math #
+# Math Refresher #
 Before we dive into time, clocks, or ordering, let's quickly review a bit of the underlying math.